Al0ry/carbonite-sirus/Carbonite/CarboniteReadMe.txt

- CARBONITE
- Addon for World of Warcraft(tm)
+ CARBONITE - Addon for World of Warcraft(tm)

- Copyright 2007-2010 Carbon Based Creations, LLC CARBONITE(tm) is a registered trademark of Carbon Based Creations, LLC.
+ Copyright 2007-2012 Carbon Based Creations, LLC CARBONITE(tm) is a registered trademark of Carbon Based Creations, LLC.

  World of Warcraft(tm) and "WOW" are trademarks owned by Blizzard Entertainment, Inc.
  The CARBONITE addon is not endorsed by or affiliated with Blizzard Entertainment, Inc.

  Website: carboniteaddon.com

+ This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+ This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+ You should have received a copy of the GNU General Public License along with this program.
+If not, see <http://www.gnu.org/licenses/>.

 ----------------------------------------------------------